APNIC-Labs/draft-kskroll-sentinel/README.md

    equal to any of the Key Tag values of an active root zone KSK which is currently trusted by the local resolver and is stored in its store of trusted keys.
-An active root zone KSK is one which could currently be used for validation (that is, a Key that is not in either the AddPend or Revoked state as described in [RFC5011]).
+An active root zone KSK is one which could currently be used for validation (that is, a key that is not in either the AddPend or Revoked state as described in [RFC5011]).

-   Second, the resolver alters the response being sent to the original query based on both the left-most label and the presence of a Key with given Key Tag in the trust anchor store.
-Two labels and two possible states of the corresponding Key generate four possible combinations summarized in the table:
+   Second, the resolver alters the response being sent to the original query based on both the left-most label and the presence of a key with given Key Tag in the trust anchor store.
+Two labels and two possible states of the corresponding key generate four possible combinations summarized in the table:

     Label      | Key is trusted          | Key is not trusted
     ------------------------------------------------------------------
     is-ta      | return original answer  | return SERVFAIL not-ta     | return SERVFAIL         | return original answer

-   Instruction "return SERVFAIL" means that the resolver MUST set RCODE=SERVFAIL (value 2) and MUST empty the ANSWER section of the DNS response, ignoring all other documents which specify content of the ANSWER section.
+   Instruction "return SERVFAIL" means that the resolver MUST set RCODE=SERVFAIL (value 2) and the ANSWER section of the DNS response MUST be empty, ignoring all other documents which specify content of the ANSWER section.

 3. Processing Sentinel Results